Langhalsdino/Kubernetes-GPU-Guide/README.md

 **Worker**

 + Ubuntu 16.04 with root access
-    - I used a Google Compute Engine VM-Instance
+    - I used a Google Compute Engine VM-Instance with NVIDIA GPUs
 + SSH access
 + ufw deactivated
 + Enabled Ports (udp and tcp)